mawinkler/playground-one/docs/how-it-works/configurations.md

 ## Deep Security

-*Configuration located in `awsone/9-deep-security`*
+*Configuration located in `awsone/9-deep-security` and `awsone/9-deep-security-workload`*

-This configuration is to simulate an on-premise Deep Security environment meant to be used in migration scenarios.
+This configuration is to simulate an on-premise Deep Security environment meant to be used in integration and migration scenarios.
 For simulation purposes it creates a dedicated VPC with the most commonly used architecture, private and public subnets accross two availability zones.
 It includes everything what a VPC should have, this is amongst others an internet gateway, NAT gateway, security groups, etc.

-The Deep Security Manager is deployed to the private subnet with port `4119` exposed.
-It uses an AWS RDS PostgreSQL in the private subnet.
-Access to Deep Security is granted by the help of a bastion host in the public subnet.
-This host supports ssh tunneling and an upstream proxy on port 4119.

-Current state of implementation:

-- VPC, network implemented.
-- Database setup done.
-- Deep Security installation and bootstrap done.

-An applied dsm configuration can be quickly stopped and started via the commands `dsm stop` and `dsm start` without losing any configurations within Deep Security.
+The workload configuration creates a demo configuration for Deep Security and two custom policies.
+Two linux and one windows instances are created and activated with Deep Security.
+Some minutes after instance creation the activated computers will run a recommendation scan.

 To come:

-- Documentation of integraion scenarios:
+- Documentation of integration scenarios:
   - DS with V1ES
   - WS with V1ES
 - Documentation of migration scenarios:
   - DS --> V1ES
   - WS --> V1ES
-- Creation of protected instances and policies.